Easy Shrimp Alfredo is simple and delicious. If you like Alfredo Sauce, this is the recipe for you.

-Hi.
-It’s Lois at Recipe Idea Shop, with a super good Easy Shrimp Alfredo recipe.
-Don has been asking for homemade Alfredo Sauce.
+April 10 is National Shrimp Day.
+Any excuse to eat shrimp is okay with me.
+Awhile ago Don was asking for homemade Alfredo Sauce.
 I found a couple recipes online and decided to modify “The Best Homemade Alfredo Sauce Ever” from The Recipe Critic.
 I have tried a few of the recipes from this website and they are good.

+The basic recipe is a milk gravy that starts with a roux.
+You add fresh garlic, cream cheese, Pecorino Romano and a few spices.
 As usual, I changed several things, including adding tiny salad shrimp to the sauce.
-I used A2 milk, less cream (also A2), and more fresh garlic.
+The first time I made it, I used A2 milk, less cream (also A2), and more fresh garlic.
+Now I use full fat coconut milk.
+I try to avoid any kind of cow’s milk.
 The recipe is high calorie, high fat, so we won’t have this often, but it’s terrific occasionally.

-Surprisingly, although I cannot eat commercial dairy products (A1 milk), I am able to eat cream cheese, sour cream, butter and goat or sheep’s cheese (Pecorino Romano is a sheep’s cheese).
+Surprisingly, although I cannot eat commercial dairy products (A1 milk), I am generally able to eat cream cheese, sour cream, butter and goat or sheep’s cheese (Pecorino Romano is a sheep’s cheese).
 Do you have trouble with dairy products?
 Perhaps you can eat goat’s cheese.
 If you read the article I linked to about A2 milk, you’ll learn that A1 and A2 milk contain different proteins, and that they think this is the reason some folks have trouble with dairy.
-It works for me.
-I now drink raw A2 milk, and I love it.
+I tried raw A2 milk for awhile, and I love it.
+But unfortunately, it still gives me troubles.
 You can read about how I detected my problem and subsequently healed my gut in this blog post.

 Thickening the Easy Shrimp Alfredo